As experts in dental marketing, we are going to teach you everything you need to know in this post. Let’s get started.

 For a business whose primary goal is to book appointments, that’s a handy extension to have.

-Dental Marketing – Make Sure Your Local SEO is Up to Date
+7. Dental Marketing – Make Sure You’re Up-to-Date on Local SEO Best Practices

 Did you know?
 50% of consumers who do a local search on their smartphone visit the store within a day.